H.R. 5896: GRID Act

 State public utility commissions

-These regulators are directly affected because the bill removes the EV charging standard in section 111(d)(21) and also repeals related provisions in section 112(b)(8) and section 112(h), all within PURPA.
+These regulators are directly affected because the bill removes the EV charging standard they were required to consider, along with the related compliance and prior-action provisions.

 Electric utilities planning EV charging programs

-Utilities that were planning around the federal standard relating to electric vehicle charging programs would lose that federal policy signal once paragraph (21) of section 111(d), 16 U.S.C.
-2621(d), is repealed.
+Utilities that were planning around the federal standard lose that federal policy signal once it's repealed, though nothing stops them from continuing under state direction.

 Electric vehicle drivers and prospective buyers

-The bill does not ban charging stations, but by repealing the federal utility standard on EV charging programs, it could affect how quickly or broadly utility-backed charging programs are considered at the state level.
+The bill doesn't ban charging stations, but by removing the federal prompt, it could affect how quickly or broadly utility-backed charging programs get considered at the state level.

 Companies in the EV charging market